Best Places to Live in the Capital Region of NY (2026)

 2. Saratoga Springs — Best Overall Lifestyle

 For buyers who want a walkable, culturally vibrant small city with top schools and natural beauty nearby, Saratoga Springs is unrivaled in the Capital Region.
 The city's horse racing heritage, SPAC, restaurant scene, and mineral springs give it a character that no suburb can replicate.
-Price point ($430K–$480K median) is the main barrier.
+Price point is the main barrier — Saratoga County posted the region's highest full-year 2025 median sale price, $450,000, per the NYS Department of Taxation and Finance.

 3. Clifton Park — Best for Suburban Convenience